 Two, modern day browsers are capable of detecting phishing sites.

 Three, as soon as the webhosting provider detects that you hosted a phishing site, he will suspend your account.
 This will most likely happen within 24 hours.
 Desktop phishing overcomes all these defects.
 So now, let’s see how to hack a Facebook account with desktop phishing.
 As already told, this process is same as phishing, until the creation of phishing files which you can find here.
 Now Install Wamp Server on your windows machine.
-To see what Wamp server is and how to install it, click here.
 Next, install a VPN on your system to keep your IP static.
 See here.
 We are going to host our phishing files on our desktop and redirect the victim to our site.

 Now copy our phishing files to the folder C:/wamp/www.
 This is the root directory of the Wamp server.

 Here is the script of the “phish.php” we used.